ssbb/awesome-zmk/README.md

 ## Other Resources

-- [zmk-designguide](https://github.com/ebastler/zmk-designguide) - A short hardware-designguide for ZMK keyboards.
+- [ZMK design guide](https://github.com/ebastler/zmk-designguide) - A short hardware-designguide for ZMK keyboards.
+- [Maintaining a personal ZMK fork](https://gist.github.com/urob/68a1e206b2356a01b876ed02d3f542c7) - A cookbook approach to maintaining a personal ZMK fork.